BoyBaykiller/IDKEngine/Readme.md

 #### Early out

 The cost always increases in one direction.
 So in the right-to-left sweep when `rightCost >= bestSplit.Cost`, I save the last index into `firstRight` and break out of the loop early.
 The following left-to-right sweeps starts from `firstRight` instead of `start`.
-This culls triangles on the right.
-Similarly, for the left-to-right sweep triangles can be culled on the left: When `leftCost >= bestSplit.Cost`, break.
+This culls triangles on the left.
+Similarly, for the left-to-right sweep triangles can be culled on the right: When `leftCost >= bestSplit.Cost`, break.

 #### Alloc free stable partition